knurling-rs/knurling-session-20q4/src/hello_world.md

 ```rust
 let mut led_1 = pins.p0_13.into_push_pull_output(Level::High);
 ```
-2. This HAL provides functionalities for the different resources, independant of board model.
+2. This HAL provides functionalities for the different resources, independent of board model.
 In our case we need to be able to set a pin high or low, or set delays for the Timer.
 Add the following dependency:

 ```rust
 use embedded_hal::{